Getting to Know Your Neighborhood: Allston

 161 Brighton Ave.

 Tavern in the Square first opened in 2004 in Cambridge’s Central Square as a neighborhood sports bar.
-The chain now has nine locations, with more on the way.
+The chain now has 12 locations, with more on the way.
 The Allston location underwent a complete overhaul in summer 2017, with a new interior featuring three full-service bars, bigger TV screens, a new club room and lounge, and an enhanced audiovisual system.
 There’s also a revamped menu with an emphasis on shareable plates and innovative cocktails.
-The new and improved digs offer brunch with live DJs every Saturday and Sunday from 10 am to 2 pm.
-The menu includes small bites like fried pickle chips and guacamole, table shares like the veggie or wing sampler, and burgers, sandwiches, and a range of delicious entrées, including cornflake chicken and waffles.
-On the drink menu, there are now “fish bowls” designed to be split among two or more people (try the Party Girl Fishbowl, with New Amsterdam Red Berry Vodka, strawberry rum, raspberry liquor, elderflower, lemon, soda water, and fresh berries).
+The new and improved digs offer brunch with live DJs every Sunday from 10 am to 2 pm.
+The menu includes small bites like fried pickle chips and guacamole, table shares like the smoked wings or risotto fritters, and burgers, sandwiches, and a range of delicious entrées, including blackened fish tacos.
+On the drink menu, there are now “fish bowls” designed to be split among two or more people (try the Party Girl Fishbowl, with New Amsterdam red berry vodka, strawberry rum, raspberry liquor, elderflower, lemon, soda water, and fresh berries).
 Check the restaurant’s dress code (make sure to wear belt loops) and hours online before heading over.

 Fish Market Sushi Bar